demidko/timecobot/README.md

 This system provides a free time-based currency for Telegram.
 The accumulated time can be used to block another user.
 There are no discriminatory rules, administrators and moderators.

-1. Each active user accumulates time spent on Telegram.
+1. Each user accumulates time.
 1. Time can be passed on to other people.
 1. The accumulated time can be used to block another user.
 1. Time can be used to redeem the user from the ban.